 - Finance and insurance—With some of the largest financial institutions in the country headquartered out of Nebraska, it is no surprise that finance- and insurance-related jobs across the state are expected to expand by 10 percent between 2016 and 2026.2

 - Information technology—Nebraska is referred to as a part of the Silicon Prairie (which includes other surrounding Midwest states).
 Nebraska's impressive telecommunications infrastructure, combined with a growing number of high-tech investors, business incubators, tax subsidies, and other incentives, has led to a tech boom within the state.
 And with high salaries and a low cost of living, it's a pretty attractive place to work.
-In 2015, Lincoln alone had more than 100 tech start-ups.4
+Plus, employers in the state say there is a major shortage of high-tech workers for thousands of good-paying job openings.4

 - Manufacturing—There are more than 1,600 manufacturers across the state that have a total manufacturing output of $14 billion.
 With over 97,000 employees, the manufacturing sector makes up almost 10 percent of Nebraska's workforce.
 But manufacturing also supports many indirect jobs across the state.
 For example, manufacturers export $5.38 billion in goods from the state, and more than 80 percent of the Nebraskan exporters who move those goods are small businesses.5